farhanafayez/Favourite-Restaurant-Food-Menu/README.md

-# Restaurant Menu Picker - A picky eaters saviour
+# Restaurant Menu Picker - A picky eater's saviour

 A django app, that lets users login and create a list of their favourite restaurants, along with their location and what kind of cuisine it offers.
 Users are also able to add items that they like, and exclude items that they dislike, in particular a dish.